 Check out our Galaxy S8 tips and tricks guide for a look at some of the best software features.

 Performance is perfect on either of these blowers, thanks to the powerful chipsets packed inside.
-The S8 sports the same Snapdragon 835 platform as the Pixel 2 in regions such as the US, backed by 4GB of RAM as well.
-You’ll have the power to blast through the latest games for some time, and these phones also support mobile VR - Daydream for the Pixel 2 and Gear VR for the Galaxy S8.
+Samsung's Galaxy S8 sports the same Snapdragon 835 platform as the Pixel 2 in regions such as the US, backed by 4GB of RAM as well.
+You’ll have the power to blast through the latest games for some time.

-Battery life is also respectable, with over a day of regular use per charge.
-The S8 offers wireless charging support, something missing from the Pixel, although they both boast a bit of fast charging when plugged in.
+Battery life is also respectable on the Galaxy S8, which offers just over a day of life between charges.
+However, the Pixel 2 is the champion here, regularly lasting well into a second day.
+The S8 offers wireless charging support, which is missing from the Pixel phone, although they both boast a bit of fast charging when plugged in.

 As for the camera tech, you’re guaranteed a strong snapper whichever phone you choose.
 Both phones serve up a single lens 12-megapixel rear camera which proves impressively strong in all kinds of lighting conditions.
 You can also shoot quite stable 4K resolution video, for those super-crisp home movies.
 Of course, the S8 once again packs in a bunch of extra features, including the AR mode which turns you into a cartoon character.
 If that’s your bag.